ACM-UCI/DSA_Library/README.md

 ---

+### Sparse Table
+* About Sparse Tables
+	* Similar to Segment Trees in that you can efficiently compute queries over associative ranges
+	* Difference with segment tree is that it is cannot handle dynamic updates
+	* Recommended that if presented with the choice go instead with the segment tree as is is more flexible
+		* only turn to this if you are struggling with the segment tree
+* Functionality
+	* Currently it is implemented to solve the range minimum query problem
+	* Constructs itself in O(NlogN)
+	* Each query is O(1) -> this is the advantage of sparse tables: if you have alot of queries over a static range
+* sparse_table.py
+	* Do not ask me how it works, I copied it from Halim
+		* It works, thats all that needs to matter

+---

 ### Suffix Array
 * About Suffix Arrays
 	* By sorting the suffixes of a string a lot of powerful computation can be done